 Cybersecurity Regulations

 Brokers are required to regularly assess and update their cybersecurity protocols, including encryption measures, firewall protections, and intrusion detection systems.
-They must also establish procedures for quickly detecting and responding to cyber threats.
+They must establish procedures for quickly detecting and responding to cyber threats.

 These regulations are crucial in today’s digital environment, where cyberattacks on financial institutions are increasingly common.